Skip to main content

 Ms Regina Weiss

 Ms Weiss returned to Australia and from 2016-2021, led the legal teams of Federal Government agencies Sport Integrity Australia, the Australian Sports Anti-doping Authority and the Australian Commission for Law Enforcement Integrity in Canberra.
 Since her call to the Bar, Regina has led various Reviews into allegations of historical abuse as independent counsel, acts for plaintiffs in institutional abuse matters and advocates human rights globally.
-Regina is the Australian Red Cross International Humanitarian Law Chair (Tas), is listed on the International Criminal Court List of Counsel for Defence and Victims and is the International Criminal Court Bar Association Focal Point on Sexual and Gender-Based Violence.
+Internationally, Regina is listed on the ICC List of Counsel for Victims and Defence, chairs the ICC Bar Association Ecocide Working Group in The Hague and is the ICC Bar Association focal point for Western Europe and other States, including Australia, New Zealand, the UK and Canada.
+Locally, Regina is Chair of the Racing Integrity Committee.

 Ms Amber Cohen

 Ms Cohen is a graduate of the University of Tasmania, completing the Graduate Diploma of Legal Practice and being admitted to practice in the Supreme Court of Tasmania in 2003.
 Ms Cohen is currently a Consultant at a law firm in Launceston, having practised mostly in civil litigation but with experience in commercial, property and employment law.
 Amber has previously served on the Council of the Law Society of Tasmania and the Social Sciences and Human Research Ethics Committee of the University of Tasmania.
-Amber is currently a Deputy President of the Tasmanian Racing Appeals Board, Member of the TASCAT Protective Division, Member of the Teachers Registration Board, Member of the Local Government Code of Conduct Panel and a Deputy Member of the Parole Board.
+Amber is currently a Commissioner of Criminal Injuries Compensation, Deputy President of the Tasmanian Racing Appeals Board, Member of the TASCAT Protective Division, Member of the Local Government Code of Conduct Panel and a Deputy Member of the Parole Board.

 The Legal Profession Board of Tasmania is